dimasrdev/bento-grid-frontendmentor/README.md

 ### What I learned

 Perhaps I'm just making excuses, but my mind have been hazy for the past couple of days.
 I can't seem to focus and I don't know what's happening with me.
 Despite that, I still manage to try this bento grid challenge.
 I know it's not perfect and there are still some fixing needed, but I am pretty satisfied with the result, given my condition right now.
 I am just happy to learn about grid again and doing it with Tailwind CSS.
+I got the responsiveness, but I still need to learn more about grid layouting.
+I think it would be better if I have the figma file.

 ## Author